 So tip number one: buy the most efficient model your budget allows (look for one rated A+++ with a heat-pump condenser — more on why shortly).

-Make your tumble dryer more efficient using these tips:
+How to make your tumble dryer more efficient

 - Make sure you always dry a full load of washing